PICon: A Multi-Turn Interrogation Framework for Evaluating Persona Agent Consistency: Experiments

+Table~\ref{tab:consistency} decomposes external consistency into non-refutation rate and coverage.
+Final ECs are low across all groups, including the human baseline.
+This is largely driven by low coverage: our interrogation targets personal memories and experiences, so some claims are inherently unverifiable through web search.
+Combined with \ours{}'s deliberate filtering for searchable entities to ensure objective verification and the removal of duplicate claims across turns, even the human baseline reaches modest coverage.
+We, however, retain coverage as a component of external consistency by design; a persona agent that cannot produce concrete, verifiable facts offers limited utility as a human proxy in downstream tasks.
 Most personas achieve non-refutation rates comparable to or above the human baseline, yet score lower in external consistency due to substantially lower coverage.
 Twin 2K 500 and Consistent LLM exemplify this pattern: they achieve perfect non-refutation but produce few verifiable claims, as they tend to generate responses irrelevant to the question or refuse to elaborate when probed.
 OpenCharacter exhibits similarly low coverage, compounded by the lowest non-refutation rate, resulting in the lowest external consistency overall.
 The exception is Character.ai, which achieves the highest external consistency by generating a large volume of factual claims per turn.
 Its high coverage compensates for a comparatively low non-refutation rate.
+Table~\ref{tab:ec_failure_cases} illustrates two representative refutation modes: \emph{fabricated entities} (claims about a non-existent referent) and \emph{misattributed relations} (false attributes assigned to a real entity).

-\paragraph{RC : Unreliable self-reported identity in retests} Since prior responses remain in context, retest consistency should be the easiest axis to satisfy, and most persona agents groups indeed approach or exceed the human baseline.
+\paragraph{RC: Unreliable self-reported identity in retests} Since prior responses remain in context, retest consistency should be the easiest axis to satisfy, and most persona agents groups indeed approach or exceed the human baseline.
 The human baseline is slightly below perfect due to deflective answers such as ``I already answered that,'' which the Evaluator marked as inconsistent.
 However, Character.ai, OpenCharacter, and Consistent LLM scored well below the ceiling despite having access to their prior answers, exhibiting shifts in core demographics (e.g., birth year changing from 1999 to 1944) severe enough to undermine the perception of a coherent individual.
 These results show that retest consistency is not guaranteed even with prior context available, and that our framework can surface such failures in a black-box setting.